amazon-archives/sql-odbc/README.md

 ## Documentation

-Please refer to the [documentation](https://opendistro.github.io/for-elasticsearch-docs/) for detailed information on installing and configuring opendistro-elasticsearch-security plugin.
+Please refer to the [documentation](https://opendistro.github.io/for-elasticsearch-docs/) for detailed information on installing and configuring Open Distro for Elasticsearch.

 ## Code of Conduct